bloomberg/blazingmq/docs/docs/architecture/client_broker_protocol.md

 which could listen on a fixed port number.

-Coming back to the TCP connection, SDK initiates the connection by calling some flavor of the `connect` API in the underlying language or library being used.
+Coming back to the TCP connection, SDK initiates the connection by calling some flavor of `connect` API in the underlying language or library being used.
 As an example, BlazingMQ Java SDK uses [`netty`](https://netty.io) for its TCP connection management and initiates a connection as shown [here](https://github.com/bloomberg/blazingmq-sdk-java/blob/ed0eb848f5ac2897cfe32cc481575d689a4cb1c2/bmq-sdk/src/main/java/com/bloomberg/bmq/impl/infr/net/NettyTcpConnection.java#L370).